NikolayJuly/swift-toolchain-for-android-on-macos/README.md

 While building, we will save progress with completed steps in `current-progress.json`.
-This helps us avoid re-running long build operations, if we encountered any problem If you want start from scratch - just delete this file from working folder
+This helps us avoid re-running long build operations, if we encountered any problem If you want start from scratch - just delete this file from working folder.
+Alternatively, you can manually remove steps, which you want to repeat

 ## How to update code fore new release